AnatolijJev/Data-Analytics-Portfolio/README.md

 ## 👨‍💻 **About Me**

-🎓 I’m currently working as a data analyst, combining my technical background with a passion for using data to solve real-world problems.
+🎓 With several years of experience as a Business Intelligence Analyst, combining my technical background with a passion for using data to solve real-world problems.
 With hands-on experience in data cleaning, transformation, and visualization, I’m always looking to collaborate on new projects and expand my skill set.

 In my free time, I enjoy working on side projects that involve discovering hidden patterns and building dashboards to help others make sense of data.
 I thrive on challenges and am always eager to share insights that lead to better business decisions.